 “We want every young person, regardless of their background, to benefit from the opportunities that a STEM education and career can provide.
 We are learning from our Enterprising Science research that an effective way to build science capital and foster STEM learning among young people is to show how science is meaningful and relevant to their lives.”Ian Duffy, head of communications and community development for BP in the UK

-The Ultimate STEM Challenge is launched annually in September with entries due in in mid-January and the final celebration being held in March.
+This year's Ultimate STEM Challenge has now launched with entries due in in mid-January and the final celebration being held in March.
 For further information on how to take part register at bp.com/bpes and you will receive the most up to date information via email.

 The competition has been developed based on insights from the ground-breaking ‘Enterprising Science’ research which shows that the more science capital (science-related qualifications, interest, literacy and social contacts) a young person has, the more likely they are to pursue a STEM career.

 The Ultimate STEM Challenge aims to give young people the opportunity to see themselves as scientists and engineers of the future and encourage them to continue studying STEM subjects and pursue STEM careers.